mattrussi/gitlab-com-runbooks/howto/chef-documentation.md

       git add -A && \
       git commit -am 'Initial commit'
       ```
-      :point_ip: the above may ask for GPG password if you sign your commits,
+      :point_up: the above may ask for GPG password if you sign your commits,
       so its separated from the branch switch below :point_down:
       ```
       git branch -D master && \